Shopify Login as Customer API: How to Use?

-Customer support is improved significantly with the Shopify Login as Customer App since you can assist customers in placing orders and fixing account-related issues timely.
+Customer support is improved significantly with the Shopify Login as Customer App since you can assist customers with their requests timely.
 But that's not it.

 Shopify store admin is not the only place where you can log in to your customers' accounts from.
-You can also log in to customer accounts from your CRM or helpdesk, etc. (if they allow you to extend them and run requests to custom API that comes with our app).
+You can also do that from your CRM or helpdesk, etc. (if they allow you to extend them and run requests to the custom API that comes with our app).

-But even this is not the only thing custom API allows you to do.
+But even this is not the only thing a custom API allows you to do.

 Log in to Customer Accounts

-You can log in to customer accounts using API in 2 different ways.
+You can log in to customer accounts using the Login as Customer API in 2 different ways.
+However, before that you need to retrieve the Public and Secret Keys

 Note: the following code is written in PHP, but you can use any other programming language.